rishi-dev/rishi-dev/README.md

 - 👋 Hi, I’m @rishi-dev
 - 👀 I’m interested in Angular
-- 🌱 I’m currently learning NodeJs and Python
+- 🌱 I’m currently learning NodeJs

 <!---
 rishi-dev/rishi-dev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.